M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Stable structures on graded manifolds

-In the formulation of his ``{\it Formality conjecture}'' \cite{Kontsevich1997}, M. Kontsevich introduced a universal version of the deformation complex of the Schouten algebra of polyvector fields, in the guise of an injective morphism $\fGC_2\hookrightarrow\CE(\Tpoly)$.
-As shown in \cite{Willwacher2015,Jost2012}, this morphism of dg Lie algebras can be best understood as originating from a morphism of operads $\Gra_2\hookrightarrow\End_{\fonc{\V}}$ where $\V:=T^*[1]\M$ is a degree 1 $\NP$-manifold whose associated graded Poisson algebra of functions is isomorphic to $\Tpoly$ endowed with the Schouten bracket (up to suspension).
+In the formulation of his ``{\it Formality conjecture}'' \cite{Kontsevich1997}, M. Kontsevich introduced a stable version of the deformation complex of the Schouten algebra of polyvector fields, in the guise of an injective morphism $\fGC_2\hookrightarrow\CE(\Tpoly)$.
+As shown in \cite{Willwacher2015,Jost2012}, this morphism of dg Lie algebras can be best understood as originating from a morphism of operads $\Gra_2\hookrightarrow\End_{\fonc{\V}}$ where $\V:=T^*[1]\M$ is a $\NP$-manifold of degree 1 whose associated graded Poisson algebra of functions is isomorphic to $\Tpoly$ endowed with the Schouten bracket (up to suspension).
+The aim of the present section is to generalise Kontsevich's construction from $d=2$ to arbitrary $d>0$.